SouthernPolaris/2D-Arcade-Game/README.md

 The program will not run without SFML, which needs to be separately installed.

-#### Unit Testing
-The unit testing files present are for testing purposes only To compile -> make unittest
-To run -> ./UNIT_TEST

-The unit test is successful when there is no output in the terminal.
-If the file outputs something in the terminal, there is an error present

 ## Controls
 The mouse is involved in positioning the player's direction, which always faces the cursor.
 The mouse buttons play no role in the game
 | Key        | Action                                      |